zenml-io/zenml/examples/slack_alert/README.md

 - `post()` takes a string as input, posts it to a slack channel according to the alerter configuration, and returns whether the operation was successful.
-- `ask()` also posts a given message to a slack channel, but waits for user feedback, and only returns `True` if a user explicity approved the operation.
+- `ask()` also posts a given message to a slack channel, but waits for user feedback, and only returns `True` if a user explicitly approved the operation.

 These functionalities are very useful in practice:
 - `post()` allows you to get notified immediately when failures happen